-In connection with the state aid granted in the context of the application of a resolution measure by the Bank of Portugal to Banco Espírito Santo, S.A. ("BES"), on 3 August 2014 (as amended and supplemented by related decisions, including by Bank of Portugal's decisions of 29 December 2015 (the "Decisions of 29 December 2015") and Bank of Portugal's decision of 29 December 2015 on the retransfer of senior bonds back to BES (the "Decision of 29 December 2015, the Portuguese State undertook certain commitments towards the EC, including a commitment to sell the Issuer within two years of its incorporation.
+In connection with the state aid granted in the context of the application of a resolution measure by the Bank of Portugal to Banco Espírito Santo, S.A. ("BES"), on 3 August 2014 (as amended and supplemented by related decisions, including by Bank of Portugal's decisions of 29 December 2015 (the "Decisions of 29 December 2015") and Bank of Portugal's decision of 29 December 2015 on the retransfer of senior bonds back to BES (the "Decision of 29 December 2015 on Retransfer"), the "Resolution Measure") and of the incorporation of the Issuer in 2014, the Portuguese State undertook certain commitments towards the EC, including a commitment to sell the Issuer within two years of its incorporation.
 In December 2015, the EC agreed to extend the deadline for the sale of the Issuer by one year, based on a revised set of commitments agreed with the Portuguese Government.
 These commitments were superseded by a new set of commitments agreed in October 2017 (the "Commitments"), in connection with the Lone Star Sale.

-The Commitments are currently in place until the end of 2021 (the "Restructuring Period").
+The Commitments will generally remain in place until the end of 2021 (the "Restructuring Period").
 The Commitments include: (i) the requirement to sell businesses and operations which are not considered to form part of the Group's core unit, through divestment, liquidation or winding down, (ii) the establishment of certain operational and profitability targets and (iii) other behavioural commitments relating to its risk management, caps on remuneration, acquisition and dividend prohibitions and governance.

-The Monitoring Trustee report in reference to 31 December 2020, confirms the Issuer has materially complied with all Commitments up until that date.
-Although the Issuer expects to comply with the Commitments for 2021, due to the fact that the underlying assumptions of the business plan embedded in the 2017 Commitments materially differ from present market conditions (notably, as a result of the EURIBOR rates and the Covid-19 pandemic), it is very unlikely that the Issuer is able to comply with the pre-provision income ("PPI") target set out in the commitment (although the corrected PPI target, considering EURIBOR and Covid-19 effects, is widely surpassed).
+The Issuer believes it has materially complied with all Commitments up until 2020, but the monitoring trustee report, which has already been sent to the Directorate-General for Competition, is still pending authorisation from said institution.
+Although the Issuer expects to comply with the Commitments for 2021, due to the fact that the underlying assumptions of the business plan embedded in the 2017 Commitments materially differ from present market conditions (notably, as a result of the EURIBOR rates and the Covid-19 pandemic), it is very unlikely that the Issuer is able to comply with the pre-provision income commitment.